microsoft/horseshoe-bnn/README.md

 ## Installation

 The code runs in Python 3.7 and Pytorch 1.1.
 To install the package please first clone the repo.
-After that, navigate to the project and run the following command in your command line
+After that, navigate to the project and run the following command in your command line.
+This will install the ```horseshoe_bnn``` package.
 ```bash
 pip install -e .
 ```